learning-zone/javascript-basics/README.md

 // outputs "Hi, I'm IIFE!"
 ```

 So, here's how it works.
 Remember the difference between function statements (`function a () {}`) and function expressions (`var a = function() {}`)?
 So, IIFE is a function expression.
 To make it an expression we surround our function declaration into the parens.
-We do it to explicitly tell the parser that it's an expression, not a statement (JS doesn't allow statements in parens).
+We do it to explicitly tell the parser that It is an expression, not a statement (JS doesn't allow statements in parens).

 After the function you can see the two `()` braces, this is how we run the function we just declared.